blueimp/jQuery-File-Upload/README.md

 ## Description

-> File Upload widget with multiple file selection, drag&amp;drop support,
+> File Upload widget with multiple file selection, drag&drop support, progress
-> progress bars, validation and preview images, audio and video for jQuery.
+> bars, validation and preview images, audio and video for jQuery.
 > Supports cross-domain, chunked and resumable file uploads and client-side
 > image resizing.
 > Works with any server-side platform (PHP, Python, Ruby on Rails, Java,